Ken James (actor): Skippy the Bush Kangaroo

 At the age of 16, four years after joining the acting industry, James was cast as Mark Hammond in the pilot episode of the classic Australian TV show Skippy.
-Despite this, the series had not been confirmed at the time.
-At the same time, James had also been offered a scholarship to the National Institute of Dramatic Art (NIDA), which he accepted.
+The series had not been confirmed at the time and James was also offered a scholarship to the National Institute of Dramatic Art (NIDA), which he accepted.
 James left NIDA after four days as the Skippy series had been confirmed.
-He then began playing Mark Hammond for Skippy over the next three and a half years, starring in 91 episodes.
+He played Mark Hammond over the next three and a half years, starring in 91 episodes.
 Skippy was screened in 128 countries and is still screened around the world today.
-James' co-star Garry Pankhurst was cast as Sonny in Skippy at the age of 10 and left the acting industry after the show had finished 3 years later, as he was overwhelmed by the adulation received from being a child actor.
+James' co-star Garry Pankhurst was cast as Sonny in Skippy at the age of 10 and left the acting industry after the show finished 3 years later, as he was overwhelmed by the adulation received from being a child actor.
 Despite this, James still praises Pankhurst, saying "The camera loved him, and he was very photogenic.
 He also had a photographic memory; he could look at a page of dialogue and get it down like "bang".
 He was extremely natural."

 James and other cast members of Skippy were not paid residuals from the TV show.
 Because of this, Tony Bonner had a falling out with the producers and moved to England to continue working in the acting industry.
-James has also expressed his own distress of not being paid residuals from the producers of Skippy.
+James has also expressed his own distress at lack of ongoing residuals from Skippy.

-The debut of Skippy was seen as widely controversial in a 1968 context, following the assassination of Robert F Kennedy and Martin Luther King.
+The debut of Skippy was seen as widely controversial in a 1968 context, following the assassination of Robert F Kennedy and Reverent Martin Luther King.
 James believes this was because "We [Australia] weren’t that sophisticated, quite frankly, when you look at the world stage."

 Personal life

 James has two children from his first marriage of 24 years.
-In 2001, James met Rosemarie Stuhlener, a retired Telstra manager who lives in Geelong, and the two were engaged in 2003.
-James and Stuhlener were married in 2011.
-James and Stuhlener do not live with each other and do not intend to, making them a living apart together couple.
+In 2001, James met Rosemarie Stuhlener, a retired Telstra manager who lives in Geelong, and the two were engaged in 2003 and married in 2011.
+James and Shuttler do not live with each other and do not intend to, making them a living apart together couple.

 James has made contributions to multiple charities including Life Education, Variety, and Bali's Jodie O’Shea Orphanage.

 James was diagnosed with stage 3 non-Hodgkin lymphoma in 2009 after he noticed a lump on his neck while shaving.
 This cancer then escalated to stage 4 and spread to his bones in 2011, requiring radiotherapy and chemotherapy in order to be treated.
 James began a chemotherapy course in April 2011 and is now cancer-free, after successfully completing chemotherapy.
 His diagnosis followed the cancer death of former Skippy cast member Ed Devereaux (oesophagus) in December 2003, and the diagnoses of other Skippy cast members Liza Goddard (breast) and Tony Bonner (prostate) in 1997 and 2004 respectively.